 Esparsen will also give a virtual artist talk on Nov.
 3 at 5-6 p.m.
 Visit the CAH exhibit webpage for the talk link, more information, and to register in advance.

 Cassidy’s exhibit is black and white photograph portraits of community members and is called “Community.”
 The photo collection includes people Cassidy has known for all of his life while others are people he runs into in the community.

 “After months of isolation due to the COVID virus, I realized how important it is to my mental and spiritual health to interact with other human beings,” Cassidy said.
 “These are some of the people who remind me that at our heart we are social creatures.
 We need each other to survive, not just the isolation forced on us by the pandemic, but the loneliness of an increasingly dehumanized society.
 These portraits are of people who have helped anchor me to the rest of humanity.”

 Cassidy started as an assistant professor in Humanities at LC State in 1994 and has won several honors throughout his career.
 He received a Fulbright Scholarship to teach a semester in Bahrain in the Persian Gulf (2011-12), received the President’s Award for Outstanding Teaching at LC State (1999), the Foundation Award for Excellence in Teaching at LC State (2006), and the LC State International Club’s International Enlightenment Award (2008).
 Cassidy earned his bachelor's and master's degrees at University of North Texas.
 He earned a doctorate in Telecommunications & Film at the University of Oregon in 1992.

 During the Artwalk, the Center will have take-home art kits available for children while supplies last, but will not offer a children’s art workshop this year because of the pandemic.

-For more information on Center, visit its website.
+For more information on the Center, visit its website.